 Things to Do:

-• Marvel at its colorful facades.
-It will be a great idea if you come here with a local guide to assist you in discovering the wonders of this place.
+- Marvel at its colourful facades.
+It would be a great idea to come here with a local guide to assist you in discovering its wonders.

-• Check out the Golden Lotus Pond inside the temple, a holy site believed to bring success to everyone who goes into the pond.
+- Check out the Golden Lotus Pond inside the temple.
+This holy site is believed to bring success to everyone who enters it.

-• Try to plan your visit here at night.
-Tourists will flock to see this one-of-a-kind event, which will include a ceremonial procession.
+- Try to plan your visit here at night.
+Tourists will flock to see this one-of-a-kind event, including a ceremonial procession.

-• If you visited India between October 7 and 15, This could be your lucky day.
-Musical parties, dancing, beautiful costumes, and more.
-That’s what happens when you go to the Navrathri Festival.
+- This could be your lucky day if you visited India between October 7 and 15.
+Musical parties, dancing, beautiful costumes, and more—that’s what happens when you go to the Navrathri Festival.

 Things not to Do:

-• If the weather is hot, you should visit the temple on a different day.
-You will not be able to explore the monastery comfortably.
+- If the weather is hot, you should visit the temple on a different day.
+Otherwise, you will not be able to explore the monastery comfortably.

 Pro Tip: If you want to stay in Madurai for another day to see the other attractions here, you can check lodges right next to Meenakshi Amman.
 As the site is considered a pilgrimage spot, the temple is attached to decent accommodations, and you can book it during your visit.